jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 A configuration key is used verbatim as the ConfigMap key name, without any prefix.
-The ConfigMap spec expects a string as the key value, so declare numbers and booleans as strings, HAProxy Ingress will convert them when needed.
+The ConfigMap spec expects a string as the key value, so declare numbers and booleans as strings, N42 Gateway will convert them when needed.

 ```yaml
 apiVersion: v1